kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	Kind string
 	// Name is the name of resource being referenced
 	Name string
+	// Namespace that contains the referenced resource.
+Must be empty
+	// for cluster-scoped resources and non-empty for namespaced
+	// resources.
+	Namespace string
 }

 // ResourceClaimParametersReference contains enough information to let you locate the